Overall Attitudes For Handling Anxiety

 Learn when to listen to your anxiety and when not to take it seriously

 Anxiety isn't all bad.
 It warns of dangers we should attend to.
-A smidgen of anxiety about a school assignment can get us started on it, when we'd otherwise put it off until the last second.
-Nervousness about a debt we have to pay off reminds us of the importance of not ignoring it, and that we shouldn't frivolously spend our money.
+A smidgen of anxiety about a school or work assignment can get us started on it, when we'd otherwise put it off until the last second.
+Nervousness about a debt we have to pay off reminds us of the importance of not ignoring it, and that we shouldn't frivolously spend our money on other things.
 We all know anxiety can be very irrational as well.
 Our fears can be greatly exaggerated and unrealistic.
-We can find ourselves worrying about things that are extremely unlikely to happen.
+We can find ourselves worrying about possibilities that are extremely unlikely to happen.

 It's important to balance your reaction to your anxiety between these two ideas.
 On one hand, a lot of the things our anxiety tells us are totally unrealistic and exaggerated and can be brushed aside.
-These thoughts are the anxiety speaking, not the 'real you'.
-If you want to take a stroll around your block and your nervousness tells you, "A meteor may hit you", that's something you need to dismiss.
+These thoughts are the anxiety speaking, not the "real you".
+If you want to take a stroll around your block and your nervousness tells you, "A meteor may hit you", that's an idea you need to dismiss.

 For example, say you're nervous because you need to find a job.
 If every time you start to feel anxious you try to make the feelings go away, they may keep coming back.
-If you take a minute to listen to what your anxiety is telling you, and then go, "Yeah, I do need to look for a job soon.
+If you take a minute to listen to what your anxiety is telling you, and then sincerely respond, "Yeah, I do need to look for a job soon.
 I'll get on it.
 Thanks for the message" you may find it stops coming back.
 The important thing is that you truly consider the message and intend to act on it.
-In a sense you 'solved' the issue you were anxious about, so the emotion has no reason to linger.
+In a sense you "solved" the issue you were anxious about, so the emotion has no reason to linger.
 You didn't literally fix anything, but sometimes just intending to get started is the same.
-Sure, this tip won't magically work every time, but it can help in some cases.

 When we're anxious it's sometimes because we're worried about something that may happen in the future.
-For certain situations you may be able to calm your nerves by reminding yourself you'll follow the 'process'.
+For certain situations you may be able to calm your nerves by reminding yourself you'll follow the "process".
 What I mean is that for things like looking for a job, there's an ideal process you go through.
 You update your resume, you apply for different positions, you reach out to your contacts, maybe even see an employment counselor, and generally try your best to find work.
-If you don't find anything, the process has additional steps you can go through, like asking your parents for a loan, selling some of your stuff, applying for unemployment, or moving back home while you wait for the job market to get better.
+If you don't find anything, the process has additional steps you can go through, like taking a temporary lower-level position to pay the bills, asking your parents for a loan, selling some of your stuff, applying for unemployment, or moving back home while you wait for the job market to get better.
 The process is designed in a way that if you follow it you'll probably be okay.